mokshdoshi2005/FinancialAnalzyer_MCP/README.md

 Once running, you can use Claude Desktop to:

 - Upload financial documents (PDFs, contracts, loan offers)
-- Ask for comparative analysis between multiple options
+- Request high-level summaries of complex financial documents
-- Request fee breakdowns and hidden cost identification
+- Ask specific questions about document content and term
-- Get optimization recommendations
+- Extract key clauses and conditions from uploaded files

 ## Tech Stack